karlmac/flatiron-frontend-phase-2-project/README.md

 # My Time Card Tracker

-My Time Card Tracker is a simple JavaScript based application that allows users to track their working hours by clocking in and out.
+My Time Card Tracker is a simple React application that allows users to track their working hours by clocking in and out.
 The application uses a local JSON database with JSON Server to store and retrieve user time card data.

 ## Features